gocept/gocept.country/src/gocept/country/README.txt

   ...     address, gocept.country.db.Subdivision('CH-AG'))
   u'Aargau'

-If the country is not set leads to no subdivisions:
+If the country is not set there are no subdivisions:

   >>> address.country = None
   >>> len(list(iter(gocept.country.contextual_subdivisions(address))))